 - Without the cylinder, the threads could not be inspected.
 Could the cylinder have cracked within the threads?
 Could the crown have separated from the cylinder?

 o Might the impact damage located in the main cabin area been caused by a portion of the crown?

-o Could that portion of crown exit the hole in the fuselage along with the cylinder?
+o Could that portion of the crown exit the hole in the fuselage along with the cylinder?

 The Crew performed heroically, the plane’s safety features acted as designed and everyone on board landed safely.
 The investigation was detailed, and every hypothesis tested.
 No specific answer to the explosive rupture could be provided.
-The only unanswered questions in the detailed data was what was seen during the visual inspection of the cylinder?
-Why did the bank of cylinders have low pressure warning activated?
+The only unanswered questions in the detailed data were what was seen during the visual inspection of the cylinder?
+Why did the bank of cylinders have low-pressure warning activated?
 What did the visual inspector see during the inspection?
-What did the requalifier document during their visual inspection?
+What did the re-qualifier document during their visual inspection?